n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.notion.md

 # Notion

-The Notion node allows you to automate work in Notion, and integrate Notion with other applications. n8n has built-in support for a wide range of Notion features, including creating, updating, deleting, and getting blocks, databases, pages, and users.
+The Notion node allows you to automate work in Notion, and integrate Notion with other applications. n8n has built-in support for a wide range of Notion features, including getting and serching databases, creating pages, and getting users.

 On this page, you'll find a list of operations the Notion node supports and links to more resources.